-It’s spring, and that means it’s time to start gardening.
 It’s still not too late to get some seeds started for the season, and Driver’s boasts a curated collection of exotic offerings from Redwood Seeds in Manton, CA. On their small family farm, Kalan Redwood and her husband Cam grow and save a variety of rare heirloom seeds from around the world.
 Our produce manager, Lauren Miller, worked with Kalan to put together a selection of seeds that would thrive in Sausalito.

 If you have a hot and sunny location, try planting some Hopi Blue Corn, which yields the sacred blue corn meal of the Hopi.
 Or try growing your own Luffa Sponge vine!
 If you love tomatoes, the Indigo Rose Cherry Tomatoes are perfect for snacking on during hot summer days.
 Other exotic plants include the Peruvian Purple Pepper (totally purple plants – leaves, stems, and fruit!), the Guatemalan Blue Banana Squash from Central America, and the adorable Sakata Sweet Melons from Asia.
 Don’t forget to plant an Armenian Cucumber plant, yielding the biggest cucumbers around!